 How It Works

-On the day before your class begins, you'll receive an invitation with instructions on how to log into Wet Ink, our online class platform, where you can explore your class materials, readings, and details on how your class will run.
+On the day before your class begins, you'll receive an invitation with instructions on how to log into Wet Ink, our online class platform, where you can explore your class materials, readings, and details on how your class will run (if you want to get a sense of how the platform works, you can check out this short video!).
 On the first day of class, you will receive a welcome email from your instructor with any final directions and information you might need.

 Students in our online workshops need not have any experience taking web-based classes, though some familiarity with the internet and online communities will make for a smoother experience.
 To minimize technical problems, students should have access to a reliable internet connection and an updated browser (we recommend Google Chrome).

-If you have any questions about our online classes, please email Alison Murphy at email@example.com.
+If you have any questions about our online classes, please email us at [email protected].